Contributing to the Climate-Health CAFÉ Dataverse Collection#

 • Note: Dataverse supports a wide range of file types.
 Ensure your files are within the specified size limits.

-3. Finalize and Edit Metadata
+3. Edit Metadata

-• Select Save Dataset when all fields are filled and you have added the files you would like to submit.
-After you have saved your dataset, you can edit the metadata to add additional information by selecting Edit Dataset
+• After you have saved your dataset, edit the metadata to add additional information by selecting Edit Dataset

 4. Submit